-component(s) in empowering our community to live healthier, longer lives.
-New this year to El Centro are women's Zumba classes that in

-"We believe that nutrition, exercise,

-and physical activities ... are important

-corporate nutrition education and healthy lifestyle choices for they Starting in June, El Centro will offer Bodyworks classes for whole families that focus on how to eat better, including more physical ac tivity in their daily schedule, and building a path to a better state o For more information about El Centro's wellness programs, con tact Veronica Fleharty at veronica@elcentrone.org.
-For general infor mation visit www.elcentrone.org or call 402-474-3950.
+"We believe that nutrition, exercise, and physical activities ... are important component(s) in empowering our community to live healthier, longer lives."
+New this year to El Centro are women's Zumba classes that incorporate nutrition education and healthy lifestyle choices for they and their families.
+Starting in June, El Centro will offer Bodyworks classes for whole families that focus on how to eat better, including more physical activity in their daily schedule, and building a path to a better state or health.
+For more information about El Centro's wellness programs, contact Veronica Fleharty at veronica@elcentrone.org.
+For general information visit www.elcentrone.org or call 402-474-3950.